How to Design An Effective Patient Scheduling Workflow for Complex Specialties

 Once intake is complete, the next step is triage.
 In this step the goal is simple: match the patient to the correct procedure, provider, and location.
 But in complex specialties, this is where most scheduling errors happen.

-In our last webinar, our director of training broke down how protocol-driven workflows reduce scheduling errors and improve outcomes (both operational and financial) across specialty care.
+In our last webinar, “Improving Complex Scheduling with Training and AI-Enabled Support”, our director of training broke down how protocol-driven workflows reduce scheduling errors and improve outcomes (both operational and financial) across specialty care.

 3. Real-Time Scheduling